Nagarjune1/Genetic-Pathfinding-Processing/README.md

 Designed and coded by Kyle Thorpe, 2018

 **Usage**
-1. Download the Python Processing.\n http://py.processing.org/tutorials/gettingstarted/
+1. Download the Python Processing. http://py.processing.org/tutorials/gettingstarted/
 2. When Processing is running and in Python mode, open ML.pyde
 3. Click run